tessajolee/tessajolee.github.io/_publications/2019-04-19-time-to-criterion.md

 title: "Time to criterion latent growth models."
 collection: publications
 permalink: /publication/2019-04-19-time-to-criterion
-excerpt: 'Time to Criterion (T2C) latent growth models allow researchers to directly model the time it takes for individuals to achieve criteria of interest within a larger structural equation modeling framework.
-T2C models do not require discretization of data, as do survival models, and they yield flexibility in specification of a theoretical change process.'
+excerpt: 'Time to Criterion (T2C) latent growth models allow researchers to directly model the time it takes for individuals to achieve criteria of interest.
+T2C models do not require discretization of data, as do survival models, and they yield flexibility in specification of a theoretical change process by placing "time" within the larger structural equation modeling framework.'
 date: 2019-04-19
 venue: 'Psychological Methods'
 paperurl: 'http://dx.doi.org/10.1037/met0000214'